CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 The following example shows an EVPN centralized routing configuration with:

 - BGP unnumbered in the underlay
-- A VXLAN overlay encapsulation data plane
+- VXLAN encapsulation server connectivity
-- EVPN overlay control plane
+- EVPN as the control plane
 - Centralized routing (SVI as gateways on the border leafs)

 The example configures a network infrastructure that creates a layer 2 extension between racks.
 Inter-VXLAN routed traffic routes between VXLANs on the border leafs.